thunderbird/thunderbird-android/docs/architecture/legacy-module-integration.md

 1. **Legacy Modules**: `legacy:*`, `mail:*`, and `backend:*` modules containing existing functionality
 2. **Interfaces**: Well-defined interfaces in `feature:*:api` and `core:*` modules
 3. **App Common Bridge**: The `:app-common` module that implements these interfaces and delegates to legacy code
+4. **App Composition**: The `:app-composition` module that binds platform-independent modern implementations
-4. **Dependency Injection**: Configuration that provides the appropriate implementations to modules
+5. **Dependency Injection**: Configuration that provides the appropriate implementations to modules

 ## Integration Approach "_The App Common Bridge_"